 We spent two days this week on our own’Stock Market of the 1920’s’ activity.
 My main purpose was not recreate entirely how stocks are actually sold and have value.
 I wanted the students to focus on understanding the psychological aspect of not only stock value, but the value of anything at all.
 After all, what makes our paper money valuable in itself?
 Only that we have all agreed as a society that it does carry value.
 If we lost that belief, the economy would collapse shortly.

 In our game this week the market started slowly.
 In fact, this class on the first day was the most cautious class I can remember in the last 10 years I have done this activity.
 But towards the end of the first day and into the second, the volume of trades and the amounts traded grew a great deal.
 Crashes usually happen when meteoric rises create a bubble, but in this case most every stock traded at a reasonable growth rate.
 “Consumer Confidence” remained high throughout this period, as most teams willingly parted with cash to get stock.
-Each team benefitted, with the exception of one team who bet on a decline and sold all their stock, only to see prices continue to rise.
-I hope everyone had as good a time playing as I did watching.
+Then, some interesting things happened as certain teams noticed that other teams had a lot of certain stocks.
+They then attempted to crash the market for certain stocks, but other teams caught on, and countered effectively.
+Though “the market” feared instability and lost some value, in the end it “held” enough for team with the most “blue chip” stocks to win.